-Formally trained in Occupational Therapy, Joyce's career allowed her to explore working with a variety of people in a range of therapeutic settings, including industrial, psychiatric hospitals, schools, early intervention, assisted living and home health.
-She was well aware that fully sustainable health required a more integrated biopsychosocial approach.
-This informed her increasing unwillingness to simply return clients to their baseline functioning.
+I have worked as an Occupational Therapist in a range of therapeutic settings: industrial, psychiatric hospitals, schools, early intervention, assisted living and home health.
+Early on, I became aware that fully sustainable health required a more integrated biopsychosocial approach.
+This left me unwilling to simply return clients to their baseline functioning.

-Through hands-on interventions that reference all three of her specialized trainings, Joyce Ann has achieved considerable success supporting movement efficiency with children and adults whose struggles include developmental delays as well as neurologic, orthopedic, chronic pain, balance, emotional and behavioral challenges.
+Through hands-on interventions that reference all four of my specialized trainings, I have achieved considerable success supporting movement efficiency with children and adults whose struggles include developmental delays as well as neurologic, orthopedic, chronic pain, balance, emotional and behavioral challenges.

-When Calvin got involved in the addiction field, Joyce's backdrop dovetailed well with the new chronic Illness SUD assessment tool he was developing.
-As Director of Operations for Compris, Inc., she collaborates with Calvin to increase awareness of a more useful way of both perceiving and assessing those struggling with addiction.
-She is assisting with research efforts to confirm the validity and utility of this longer life-saving view of recovery.
+When Calvin got involved in the addiction field, my backdrop dovetailed well with the new chronic Illness SUD assessment tool he was developing.
+As Compris' chief operating officer (COO), I collaborate with Calvin to increase awareness of a more useful way of both perceiving and assessing those struggling with addiction.
+I am assisting with research efforts to confirm the validity and utility of this longer life-saving view of recovery.